Are their local regulations for Sniffspot?

 We require our hosts to comply with all local laws, regulations, and zoning ordinances.
 While we do not provide legal advice, we can provide you with helpful guidelines to consider, such as:

-Business License: If required, in most cases, it is straightforward to get a business license.
+Business License: many jurisdictions require a business license for any kind of money-making activity.
+We recommend looking into this and getting a business license proactively.
+If required, in most cases, it is straightforward to get a business license.

 Remitting Taxes: Most jurisdictions require that taxes be submitted for earnings collected.